 Python Program to Print all Prime Numbers in an Interval

-We can also print all prime numbers in a given interval directly using a function that checks each number for primality and prints the results.
+We can print all prime numbers immediately with a function in a given interval that checks each number for primality and print results.

 Code Example: